AAQEP Accreditation 2022

 As highlighted in Table 3, in Fall 2021, 47 candidates were enrolled in the School Nursing Credential Program.

 Three of these programs are similar in that students can pursue a graduate degree at the same time that they are earning an Advanced Credential.
 Moreover, the programs produce professionals for leadership and support positions in K12 schools.
 These Advanced Credential programs are designed around specific CTC expectations and standards, undergo program review by our Division of Graduate Studies (since they are embedded in graduate programs), and otherwise allow students to pursue advanced study in the field of education.
 The one exception is the PPS: School Nursing program which is a partnership between the College of Health and Human Services and Continuing and Global Education.
 It is a stand alone program that those already working in the field of nursing can pursue in order to earn a School Nursing credential.
 Thus, it is not paired with a graduate degree nor does it engage in the Program Review process for graduate programs on its own, though it does have future plans to establish a Masters Degree in School Nursing/Leadership.
-Instead, its effectiveness is measured through CGE and state accreditation processes.

 Key Partnerships with Schools